oadyse/Today-I-Learn/Week #13/Day 3.md

   - I had a focus time session with my team.
   - Trying to solve the bug in Login Page view.
+  - Preparing for presentation tomorrow.
+Good luck for our leader : Pak Arman
   - Good Luck for me
   - Even though I am trying focus, but still something distract me all the time.
   - Can I be Free?